kso512/ansible-install-mpd/README.md

 The default configuration is **NOT** recommended for unprotected connection directly to the Internet, as the server is configured for access without a password.
 To increase security, I recommend you either fork the repository and customize your own mpd.conf.j2, or configure a host or group variable that overrides `ansible_install_mpd_conf_src` with another file outside the repository.

+Tested with Travis continuous integration on Ubuntu 14.04 LTS.

 ## Requirements

 If the server has a firewall enabled, it may need to be altered to allow incoming packets on TCP ports 6600 and/or 8000.
 No music or play lists are included, so you'll need to supply those.
 See the *Role Variables* section below for those locations.